SPATIAL CORRELATIONS BETWEEN INDUSTRIALIZATION AND WARMING

 McKitrick and Michaels 2004: In 2004 Pat Michaels and I published a paper examine spatial correlations between indicators of surface warming and industrialization in raw and homogenized temperature data sets.
 There has been a longstanding controversiy about this work ever since.

 Since I publish my data and code along with the papers, the results were heavily scrutinized.
-A blogger found a small numerical error: I omitted to convert the latitude measure to radians (from degrees) prior to computing the cosine.
-This had only a trivial effect, but many climate scientists dismissed or ignored all the results largely on the basis of rumours that the results had been undermined.
+A blogger found a numerical error: I omitted to convert the latitude measure to radians (from degrees) prior to computing the cosine.
+This had only a small effect, but many climate scientists dismissed or ignored all the results largely on the basis of rumours that the results had been undermined.
 We published an Erratum right away, putting the before and after results side-by-side so people could see how small the changes were.
 The Erratum is available here.

 There was also a comment on our work submitted to Climate Research.
 It was not peer-reviewed, instead the Editor just told us to write a response and, after editing, he published it with the comment.
 The author found that if he discarded half the data he got weaker results.
 Well surprise surprise.
 Here’s our response.